josejuanqm/VersaPlayer/README.md

   </ol>
 </div>

+## tvOS Information

+If you are looking for the tvOS player, head over to https://github.com/josejuanqm/TVersaPlayer

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.